mavotronik/WS_Studica/README.md

 # WS_Studica
-Software and code fors studica robots
+Software and code for studica robots